MarcosNicolau/whatsapp-business-sdk/README.md

 This project uses typescript.
 Resources are stored in 2 key structures:

 -   <b>src</b>: the whole connector written in typescript
--   <b>dist</b> the packed bundle of the project for use in browser environments.
+-   <b>dist</b> the packed bundle of the project for use in nodejs environments.

 ## Testing
 I am currently working on test integration.